monicahq/monica/readme.md

 simplify the maintenance on the long run.
 * It's better to move forward fast by shipping good features, than waiting for months and ship a perfect feature.

+### How the community can help

+I'm looking for people willing to write tests for the existing features.

 ## License